 To keep emails organized, utilize an inbox filing system.

-The best method for staying on top of email is not letting it live in your inbox.
+The best method for staying on top of decluttering emails is not letting them live in your inbox.
 Think of your inbox as a to-do list allowing only items that require further action to live there.
 For example, you’ve read the email but don’t have time to reply.
 Let it live in the inbox to act a reminder.
 If an email is for information only, which requires no response but should be retained, like medical records, create a home for such documents to live.
 With a system in place, your day-to-day inbox becomes manageable and older, important documents are exactly where they are supposed to be.
 No more digging!

 Got Gunk?
 The best way to clean your device’s screen is with a microfiber cloth.
 Use the same cloth, now slightly damp, to wipe down the keyboard, mouse, etc.

 Review & Purge.
 Get into the habit of reviewing downloads, files and photos weekly.
 Send what you no longer need to the trash.

 Back It Up.
 So, you have 5,000 photos on your phone or computer and you’re determined to keep them all.
 Okay, but do you really need them all on your actual phone?
 You can store them on an external hard drive or leverage services you already use and pay for, like Apple and Amazon Prime, to store photos and more.
 Here’s a recent article on best places to store photos, both paid and free.
 Not only will your device preform better, with more free space, but photos remain forever saved.

 What are some of your tips to reduce digital clutter in your life?
 Share in the comments below!